jonnonz1/nz-statute-book/acts/public/2002/terrorism-suppression-act-2002.md

   - **authorised person** , , , , , , and have the meanings given to them in section 5(1) of the Customs and Excise Act 2018
   - **cash equivalents** includes (without limitation) bearer bonds, gemstones, money orders, postal notes, precious metals, and travellers cheques.

-### 47B Return of cash necessary to satisfy essential human needs
+### 47B Return of cash necessary to satisfy basic needs
-(1) The power to detain goods under section 47A does not extend to, and the Customs must if practicable return immediately, cash seized under section 47A if the Customs is satisfied that the cash is (or that things for which it might be exchanged are) necessary to satisfy the essential human needs—
+(1) The power to detain goods under section 47A does not extend to, and the Customs must if practicable return immediately, cash seized under section 47A if the Customs is satisfied that the cash is (or that things for which it might be exchanged are) necessary to satisfy the basic needs—
   (a) of (or of a dependant of) an individual from whom the cash has been seized; and (b) arising on, or within 7 days after, the date on which the detention would otherwise be effected.
 (2) Nothing in subsection (1) requires the Customs to return any cash that the Customs is satisfied is not necessary for the purpose specified in that subsection.